CodeVA-Curriculum/rath-python/src/routes/modules/module-0.md

 # Why Coding, and Why Python?

-While many people have created pre-digital interactive narratives, the art form is, at least right now, a primarily digital one.
+While many people have created pre-digital interactive narratives, the art form is (at least right now) primarily a digital one.
 By creating interactive stories with code, authors can express nonlinear, branching narratives with many possible endings and many possible paths for the reader to experience.

 We chose to adopt **Python** has the central tool for these modules for a couple of related reasons: